wahahachan/jpf/README.md

 X Fail safe mechanism: we **do not** provides exception throw nor compile time argument checking nor string length auto-correction

 ## License
-jpf is distributed udner the [MIT license](https://opensource.org/licenses/mit-license.php).
+Thejpf library is distributed under the [MIT license](https://opensource.org/licenses/mit-license.php).

 ## Acknowledgments
 The jpf library is written and maintained by Joe Chan.